Posted by Todd Hockenberry ● Jan 23, 2023

 Earned - editors, publishers, reps, distributors, partners, suppliers, or any other influencers whom you build relationships with and collaborate with them to create content or promote your business

-Manufacturers must dominate their owned marketing first.
+Manufacturers must optimize their own marketing first.
 Say you run a paid Google Adwords campaign and send the clicks to your home page.
-Mostly a waste of money and time.
-You need to have a specific page worth reading that matches the search that generated the click.
-It would be best if you then had site management tools and CRM that allow you to understand that click and convert them to a lead at some point.
+This effort is mostly a waste of money and time.
+You need a specific page worth reading that matches the search that generated the click.
+It would be best if you had site management tools and CRM that allow you to understand that click and convert them to a lead at some point.

-Or have a shabby-looking lobby that your prospective customers come through.
+Or do you have a shabby-looking lobby that your prospective customers come through?
 Or have a sloppy-looking shop floor.
 Or have a poorly kept exterior of your buildings.
-These things all matter to your customers, and they are all within your control.
-They and many more owned opportunities make a huge difference in today's digital-driven customer's hyper-competitive world.
+These things all matter to your customers and are within your control.
+They and many more owned opportunities make a huge difference in today's digital-driven customer hyper-competitive world.

-Get your owned stuff right first.
+Get your own stuff right first.
 Then invest in paid and earned marketing.

 How to implement the strategy?